yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 How to do Morse theory in contact topology?
 ===========================================

-In this article, we explain how to cut any contact manifold into simple pieces from a Morse-theoretic viewpoint.
+In this article, we explain how to cut any contact manifold into simple pieces as well as how to manipulate them from a Morse-theoretic viewpoint.
+The math of this article is based on many years of collaboration with K. Honda, but the interpretations are mostly mine.
+Moreover, the focus will be on ideas rather than technical details: one can hardly find any proofs here.

 Morse Theory in Topology